Activity: Use the GitHub Desktop client

-Although most developers use the command line when working with version control systems, there are many GUI clients available that may simplify the whole process.
-GUI clients might be especially helpful when you’re trying to see what has changed in a file, since the GUI can easily highlight and indicate the changes taking place.
+Although most developers use the command line when working with version control systems, there are many GUI clients available that can potentially simplify the process.
+GUI clients might be especially helpful when you’re trying to see what has changed in a file since the GUI can quickly highlight and indicate the changes taking place.

 In this tutorial, you’ll use GitHub Desktop to manage the Git workflow.

 Rather than working in a GitHub wiki (as you did in the previous GitHub tutorial), you’ll work in a regular Git repository.
 This is because GitHub wikis have some limitations when it comes to making pull requests.

 To set up your Git repo using the GitHub Desktop client:

 - First, download and install GitHub Desktop.
 Launch the app and sign in.
 (You should already have a GitHub account from previous tutorials, but if not, create one.)

 - Go to Github.com and browse to the repository you created in the GitHub tutorial, but not the wiki.
 Just go to the main repo.
 (If you didn’t do the previous activity, just create a new repository.)